albertoacerbi/oranzees/README.md

 * [01-oranzees.Rmd](01-oranzees.Rmd), etc.: R Markdown files documenting the development of the model.

-* [test.R](test.R), etc.: code-only files to test codes that will end in the R Markdown files.
+* [test.R](test.R): code-only file to test code that will end in the R Markdown files.

 Plus two folders: